dustinwloring1988/content-creation-v2/README.md

    ```bash
    npm install
    ```
+3. Set up environment variables (see Environment Variables section)
-3. Run the development server:
+4. Run the development server:
    ```bash
    npm run dev
    ```
-4. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application

 ## Technologies Used

 - Next.js
 - TypeScript
 - React
+- SQL (for database operations)

 ## Configuration

 The project uses TypeScript, and the configuration can be found in `tsconfig.json`.
+Database schema and queries are defined in `SQLFILE.sql`.

 ## Contributing